kanchanratan1980/Project-5_Group-3/README.md

 1. What is the potential income of an Airbnb compared to the average home cost by neighborhood?
 2. Which neighborhoods are the most profitable to host in?
 3. Which neighborhoods have the most Airbnb listings?
+4. How long will it take to make back your investment in each neighborhood?

 ## Features
 - **Map Visualization:** Interactive map showing the concentration of Airbnb listings across Denver neighborhoods.